jcs-emacs/jcs-emacs/README.md

 * XML

 ## Supported Emacs versions ##
-The config should run on Emacs 24.3 or higher, but still, recommand to always run on the latest Emacs version available to you
+The config should run on Emacs 24.3 or higher, but still, recommend to always run on the latest Emacs version available to you
 <br/>